6 Powerful Strategies on How to Choose Books to Read

 Young children are repeatedly in a position where adults choose their books.
 Teachers and parents pick books with the best intentions, usually for reading development, but not always to develop a love of reading.
-When children choose books themselves they have an early advantage.
-The process gives them the opportunities to:
+We need to teach them how to choose books to read by themselves.

 - make independent choices